 At present, North Africa's importance to Europe is most obviously apparent through the refugee and migration crisis in the Mediterranean and the connected threat from violent extremism.
 Since the eastern migration route via Turkey, Greece and the Balkans was mostly closed in early 2016 (through measures such as the EU's deal with Turkey), the central and western Mediterranean routes have once again become the main ways for refugees and economic migrants to try and make their way to Europe.
-In 2016, 181,000 people arrived in Europe crossing the Mediterranean from North African shores and over 90 percent of them went through Libya; at least another 4,500 drowned during the journey.
-Over the first three months of 2017, the International Organisation for Migration (IOM) has already registered nearly 26,000 arrivals in Italy and Spain (plus 600 deaths), over 5,000 more than during the same period last year.2
+In 2016, 181,000 people arrived in Europe crossing the Mediterranean from North African shores and over 90 percent of them went through Libya; at least another 4,500 drowned during the journey.1 Over the first three months of 2017, the International Organisation for Migration (IOM) has already registered nearly 26,000 arrivals in Italy and Spain (plus 600 deaths), over 5,000 more than during the same period last year.2

 Above all, these numbers represent the result of multiple humanitarian crises that European countries cannot ignore without betraying their own values and principles.
 But the refugee and migration crisis also has consequences for internal European politics.
 Across the continent, asylum and immigration policy has moved to the centre of the political debate - from last year's Brexit referendum in the UK, to this year's national elections in France and Germany.
-Right-wing, nationalist and isolationist politicians and parties are feeding off and stoking anti-immigrant sentiments.
-They argue that immigration further burdens fragile European economies and see their worst fears vindicated in incidents such as the terrorist attack in Berlin in December 2016, conducted by a Tunisian failed asylum seeker.3 terrorism (CT) and violent extremism (CVE) has a domestic and an external dimension - and working with the states of North Africa is essential in both.
+Right-wing, nationalist and isolationist politicians and parties are feeding off and stoking antiimmigrant sentiments.
+They argue that immigration further burdens fragile European economies and see their worst fears vindicated in incidents such as the terrorist attack in Berlin in December 2016, conducted by a Tunisian failed asylum seeker.3

+This is where the refugee and migration crisis intersects with the security interests that drive European engagement with North Africa.
+For Europe, the challenge of countering terrorism (CT) and violent extremism (CVE) has a domestic and an external dimension - and working with the states of North Africa is essential in both.
 In addition to the Tunisian Berlin attacker, Anis Amri, many of the perpetrators of the 2015 and 2016 attacks in Paris and Brussels were second or third generation immigrants from Morocco and Algeria.4 It is of course important not to overstate the threat from asylum seekers, or demonise communities with North African roots.
 But reports that Moroccan intelligence services repeatedly warned German authorities about Amri's ties to Daesh before his attack,5 underscore the importance of cross-Mediterranean intelligence sharing.